First-order thermodynamics of multi-scalar-tensor gravity: Eckart thermodynamics in a generic frame

 for any scalar $f$, where $\omega_{ab}$ is the vorticity tensor of the congruence and $\dot f \equiv u^c \nabla_c f$ \cite{Tsagas:2007yx,Ellis:1971pg}.
 Applying Eq.~\eqref{eq:scalarcurl_app} to $f=\ln T$ and comparing with Eq.~\eqref{eq:applycurl} gives

 Equation~\eqref{eq:compatibility_app} is therefore not an additional assumption but the necessary compatibility condition for the local existence of a temperature field satisfying Eq.~\eqref{eq:Tsolve_multi}.
 When $\omega_{ab}\neq0$, the observers' local rest spaces do not fit together into spacelike hypersurfaces, and the projected derivative $\D_a$ does not behave as an ordinary spatial gradient operator.
-In that case, the `curl'' of a projected gradient need not vanish, and the existence of a temperature field is constrained by the vorticity of the chosen congruence.
+In that case, the ``curl'' of a projected gradient need not vanish, and the existence of a temperature field is constrained by the vorticity of the chosen congruence.
 Only in the irrotational case,

-does Eq.~\eqref{eq:compatibility_app} reduce to the familiar closed condition that is an especially relevant case here when we specialize the analysis to the choices of the natural observer, as we will see later.
+does Eq.~\eqref{eq:compatibility_app} reduce to the familiar closed condition which is especially relevant below when the analysis is specialized to the natural scalar-comoving frames.
 Thus, the existence of a matching between the multi-scalar theory heat flux and an Eckart heat flux consists of knowing whether Eq.~\eqref{eq:compatibility_app}, or Eq.~\eqref{eq:compatibility_irrot_app} in an irrotational frame, can be satisfied for the configuration under consideration.
 Moreover, if in a given configuration these conditions are satisfied, then $W_a$ determines the spatial dependence of the local temperature field through Eq.~\eqref{eq:Tsolve_multi}.
 Once $T$ is reconstructed, the conductivity follows from the matched product

 as

 However, this reconstruction is not unique: the solution for $T$ is fixed only up to a multiplicative factor with vanishing spatial gradient, and the same residual freedom is inherited by $K$ unless an additional constitutive prescription is imposed.
 This point is also reflected in the evolution along the flow.
 Since